The Energy Loss of a Heavy Quark Moving in a Viscous Fluid: Moving quark in a boosted thermal plasma

 \subsection{Drag force computation}

-Let us recall from of our discussion in \sec{2} that the above gauge choice, fixes the inward normal vector to the boundary of the world-sheet at $r \to \infty$ as $n_{\alpha}=(-1,0)$.
+Let us recall that our gauge choice, fixes the inward normal vector to the boundary of the world-sheet at $r \to \infty$ as $n_{\alpha}=(-1,0)$.
 So the $1$-component of 4-drag force may be written as:

 where

 Translational invariance of (\ref{kkk}) ensures the conservation of the world-sheet currents, $\partial_{\alpha}\Pi_{\mu}^\alpha=0$.
 Knowing the value of $\Pi_{1}^{r}$ at $r^*$, one can integrate this equation to compute $\Pi_{1}^{r}$ as a function of radial coordinate.
 Since the space-time is static, it turns out that $\Pi_{1}^{r}$ is constant along the string and equal to $\Pi_{1}^{r}(r^*)$.
 Therefore we obtain the 1-component of 4-drag, $F^{\mu}=(\gamma \frac{dE}{dt}, \gamma \frac{dp}{dt},0,0)$, as follows: